RareDevs/Rare/README.md

 1. Clone the repo with Submodule: `git clone https://github.com/Dummerle/Rare --recurse-submodules`.
 2. Change your working directory to the project folder: `cd Rare`
 3. Run `pip install -r requirements.txt` to install all required dependencies.
-If you are on Arch you can run `sudo pacman --needed -S python-wheel python-setuptools python-pyqt5 python-qtawesome python-requests python-pillow`
+If you are on Arch you can run `sudo pacman --needed -S python-wheel python-setuptools python-pyqt5 python-qtawesome python-requests python-psutil`
 3. Run `python3 -m rare`

 ## Why Rare?